AlexPouletsos/CacheMatrix/README.md

-### These functions will create an inverse matrix, store it in a cache, then if the same inverse is called again it will retrieve it from the cache rather than recalculate it.
+### These functions will solve the inverse of a matrix, store it in a cache, then if the same inverse is called again it will retrieve it from the cache rather than recalculate it.

 #### `##` Solves inverse of matrix and stores it
 ```